huixie90/cpp_papers/any_view.md

 #### Some optimisations in the wild: `vector<reference_wrapper>` vs `any_view`

-People who care about some level of the performance (and at the same time, needs to keep the ABI boundary) sometimes make it return `std::vector<std::reference_wrapper<const std::string>>` to save the copy of those `string`s
+People who care about some level of the performance (and at the same time, need to keep a clean ABI boundary) sometimes make it return `std::vector<std::reference_wrapper<const std::string>>` to save the copy of those `string`s.
+(Note: `std::string_view` is not used in this example, because this example is to demonstrate a more generic case rather than just `std::string`.)

 ```cpp
 // hpp file